Ye Shengtao: Life as a journalist

-"My first career, I would say, is editor."

-"If anybody asks about my career, I would say, my first career is editor, second is teacher," Ye said.

 Ye had spent much of his life on editing and publishing.
 The Shanghai Commercial Press was the starting point of Ye's editorship.

 He became the editor of the press since 1923.

 By the end of 1930, Ye quit the post in the Shanghai Commercial Press and became the editor of Kaiming Press (Kaiming Shu Dian 開明書店).
 He started to edit books on Chinese language and storybooks for children.

-"Editing is no easy task."
-To Ye, being an editor was never simply a job, but a career.
-"Recklessness is strictly forbidden in editing, you have to check everything in person.
-Editors must be earnest to their publications, their reporters, and their readers."
-Editor plays an important role in monitoring the final outcome.
-Ye suggested that "seriousness" is the key of being a successful editor.
-He had always upheld this attitude in his works.